mezcel/googlemaps-api-helloworld/README.md

 ### Current Dev Stop Point

+* The JS is a bit sloppy, not optimized, but it works and makes sense.
+* I will tidy up the style related library some other time.
 * I don't know how to "group cluster" using street name address, Google API seems to only like LatLong.
 Reverse Geocode is not doing the trick at the moment either.

 ### Proprietary Scripts